What are SATS?

 Key Stage 2 pupils, aged 7-11 in Years 3,4,5 and 6, sit national tests and undergo teacher assessments in English, maths and science at the end of Year 6.
 Since the 2019-20 academic year, all qualifying schools are required to administer an online multiplication tables check for children in year four (normally aged 8 or 9).
 This will test recall of times tables up to 12.

 For Key Stage 3 pupils, aged 11-14 in Years 7,8,and 9, teacher assessments are carried out annually.
-Standardised optional tests are also available to support teachers in assessing pupils’ progress throughout Years 7, 8 and 9.
+Standardised sats paper tests are also available to support teachers in assessing pupils’ progress throughout Years 7, 8 and 9.
 They are available in English and Maths for Years 7, 8,and 9 and in science for Year 9.

 Key Stage 4 pupils, age 14-16 in Years 10 and 11, usually take GCSEs or other national qualifications at the end of Year 11.
 Some pupils may take GCSEs earlier at the end of Year 10.